-If you want to be safe then think of all splash methods as of async; consider that after you call splash:foo() a webpage being rendered can change.
+If you want to be safe then think of all splash methods as of async; consider that after you call splash: foo() a webpage being rendered can change.
 Often that's the point of calling a method, e.g. splash:wait(time) or splash:go(url) only make sense because webpage changes after calling them, but still - keep it in mind.

-Currently the only async methods are splash:go and splash:wait.
-Most splash methods are currently not async, but thinking of them as of async will allow your scripts to work if we ever change that.
+There are async methods like splash:go, splash:wait, splash:wait_for_resume, etc.; most splash methods are currently not async, but thinking of them as of async will allow your scripts to work if we ever change that.